Salzburger Nockerln is a classic recipe from the home town of Mozart: Salzburg in Austria.

 – Heat butter in a smaller and flat fireproof dish.

-– Whisk egg white with sugar and vanilla sugar until very firm.
-If you turn the bowl with the firm egg whites it should not fall out.
+– Whisk egg whites with sugar and vanilla sugar until very firm.
+If you turn the bowl with the firm egg whites it should not fall down.
 Then it is done!

 – Mix egg yolks with lemon peel very well.
 Fold with egg whites.
 Use a spatula for mixing!